-In addition, if snowmobiles meet voluntary E-BAT standards the average group size would be able to increase from 7 to 8.
-If snowcoaches meet voluntary E-BAT standards the group size for snowcoaches could increase from 1 to 2.
+In addition, if snowmobiles meet enhanced BAT the average group size would be able to increase from 7 to 8.
+If snowcoaches meet enhanced BAT the group size for snowcoaches could increase from 1 to 2.
 This would result in larger overall snowmobile groups, with no increase in the overall number of snowmobiles.
-For snowcoaches, if all meet voluntary E-BAT standards, daily limits could rise to 120 (if all snowmobile allocations are being used) to 212 (if no snowmobile allocations are being used).
+For snowcoaches, if all meet enhanced BAT daily limits could rise to 120 (if all snowmobile allocations are being used) to 212 (if no snowmobile allocations are being used).
 While an increase in snowcoach group size from 1 to 2 may result in a very slight increase in impacts, the 2 coaches would be traveling close together in a group and would still be a single transportation event.
-With the reduced sound, this single transportation event would be expected to have similar impacts to 1 snowcoach that does not meet voluntary E-BAT standards.
+With the reduced sound, this single transportation event would be expected to have similar impacts to 1 snowcoach that does not meet enhanced BAT.

-As stated above, up to four groups of non-commercially guided snowmobiles would be permitted each day.
-Each group would have a non-commercial guide, who would go through NPS training and would ensure that the group follows all rules and regulations and would be trained to handle emergency situations.
-With this training, no additional impacts beyond those occurring with commercial guiding would be expected to occur as a result of non-commercial guiding, because all use would be guided.
+As stated above, up to four groups of noncommercially guided snowmobiles would be permitted each day.
+Each group would have a noncommercial guide, who would go through NPS training and would ensure the group follows all rules and regulations, and would be trained to handle emergency situations.
+With this training, no additional impacts, beyond those occurring with commercial guiding, would be expected to occur as a result of noncommercial guiding as all use would be guided.
 The NPS notes that commercial guides are trained and regulated by concession contracts with the park that ensure compliance with all park regulations.
-Non-commercial guides are not governed by such contracts.
-Although they do not have this contractual method of regulation enforcement, non-commercial guides would be monitored by park law enforcement, which would ensure that they are complying with all regulations.
-Should impacts on the resource increase or infractions of regulations occur under the non-commercially guided program, this program would be altered or discontinued through adaptive management.
+Noncommercial guides are not governed by such contracts.
+Although they do not have this contractual method of regulation enforcement, noncommercial guides would be monitored by park law enforcement, who would ensure they are complying with all regulations.
+Should impacts increase to the resource or infractions of regulations occur under the noncommercial guided program, this program would be altered or ceased through adaptive management.